cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 *Compile and test with and without sanitizers*

 :   In later classes we will look at the [sanitizers](https://github.com/google/sanitizers)
     included with GCC in more detail.
+    These perform [dynamic
+    analysis](https://en.wikipedia.org/wiki/Dynamic_program_analysis) of your program, and
+    therefore require your program to be run in order to work.
     It's a good idea to test your code both with and without sanitizers
     enabled (the ASan and UBSan sanitizers are particularly effective at detecting errors).